coquetm/CMiE-2017-Manuel-Coquet/README.md

 # CMiE-2017-Manuel-Coquet
-Final Project Power Flow Algorithms
+Final Project Power Flow and Optimal Power Flow Algorithms

 ## AC Power Flow analysis
 An alternating current power-flow model is a model used in electrical engineering to analyze power grids.
 It provides a nonlinear system which describes the energy flow through each transmission line.
 The goal of a power-flow study is to obtain complete voltages angle and magnitude information for each bus in a power system for specified load and generator real power and voltage conditions.